Open Monday to Thursday, 10 am to 3 pm, and Sunday 9:00 to 1:00 pm, except on public holidays.

 Museum Coordinator: Janice Seymour

-We have commenced a major refurbishment which includes the painting of the building, replacement of any rotted timber and replacement of the carriage shade over the rollingstock.
+We have been involved in a major refurbishment which included the painting of the building, replacement of any rotted timber and replacement of the carriage shade over the rollingstock.
+Photos coming soon!

 Other upcoming events and functions, including venue hire, are detailed on the News/Activities page and in our newsletter.